Skip to main content

 Use SNMP discovery to collect HP and IBM Blade System (or Blade Center) chassis and blade details.
 See Blade Systems Autodiscovery for more information.

 The Cisco UCS Manager is supported as well.
-You can grab chassis, blade, service profile information, and more.
+You can discover chassis, blade, service profile information, and more.
 See Cisco UCS Cluster for more information.

 Cloud Platform Discovery